 These treatment strategies, of course, will vary from patient to patient and will be tailored to individual needs.
 Integrated treatments for those with dual diagnosis can include Medication-Assisted Treatment (MAT), Professional Counseling, Psychoeducational group work, the Twelve-step method, Bio-Feedback, eye movement desensitization and reprocessing (EMDR), IV Therapy, Craniosacral Therapy, and a plethora of other services offered by Soul Surgery Rehab as part of their fully licensed Intensive Outpatient Programs (IOP), Partial Hospitalization Programs (PHP) and Outpatient (OP) programs.
 All of these programs are conveniently offered under one roof.

 In addition to their evidence-based psychodynamic and medical treatments, the team at Soul Surgery Rehab believes that the integration of the physical self is critical to recovery.
-Therefore, Soul Surgery Rehab includes all of the following onsite: a full gym with a rock-climbing wall and basketball court on-site, and their sober home includes a tennis court, a swimming pool, and a private chef.
+Therefore, Soul Surgery Rehab includes all of the following onsite: a full gym and basketball court on-site, and their sober home includes a tennis court, a swimming pool, and a private chef.

 The Soul Surgery Addiction and Mental Health Centers’ holistic approach and integrated treatments ensure that our patients’ needs are met across the spectrum of mental, physical, and emotional health.